RV Atlantis (AGOR-25): Sister ships

 The Atlantis and three other research ships were all built to the same basic design.
 The three sister ships are RV Thomas G. Thompson (UW), RV Roger Revelle (Scripps) and NOAAS Ronald H. Brown (NOAA).

+Notable expeditions and events

+In 2022, Atlantis was involved in the rescue of 13 people off the coast of North Carolina.
+The fishing vessel Tremont sent a mayday at 0200 on October 28 following the collision with the container ship MSC Rita.
+Atlantis as well as the motor vessel Drystan and assistance from the United States Coast Guard rescued the crew later that morning.